Health Services

 2. NH Rota does not fill medications until you “Activate” your prescription.
 This means you must come to or call the pharmacy to initiate the filling process.
 If your provider tells you your prescription is ready, that means they have written it, it does not mean the prescription has been filled.

 3. Transferring medications.
 We are authorized to transfer medications from other DOD pharmacies.
 However, this requires the two pharmacy staffs to communicate via phone or electronically.
-Due to the time zone difference, transferring medications from CONUS or Indo-PACOM will likely be delayed or take as long as 5 business days.
+Due to the time zone difference, transferring medications from CONUS or Indo-PACOM will likely be delayed or take as long as five business days.

 Permanent Change of Station

-1. Before PCSing to Rota, Spain, it is highly encouraged to arrive with 2-3 months' worth of medications to supply you until you are in Spain and can get established with a provider here.
+1. Before PCSing to Rota, it is highly encouraged to arrive with 2-3 months' worth of medications to supply you until you are in Spain and can get established with a provider here.

 2. Ensure that medications are not accidentally included in your Household Good Packout.